 Sport & Recreation Administration

-The Sport and Recreation Administration Programs offer a Bachelor (BASRA) and a Master of Science or M.S. in Sport and Recreation Administration degree.
-The undergraduate degree program since 2000 has been accredited by the Council for Accreditation of Parks, Recreation, Tourism and Related Professions (COAPRT/NRPA).
-The Sport and Recreation Administration degrees offered at the University of Mississippi combine traditional classroom education with service-learning interdisciplinary approaches to provide a quality academic setting to learn and prepare for an exciting profession.
+The Bachelor of Arts in Sport and Recreation Administration degree program has been accredited by the Council for Accreditation of Parks, Recreation, Tourism and Related Professions (COAPRT/NRPA) since since 2000.
+The program combines traditional classroom education with service-learning interdisciplinary approaches to provide a quality academic setting to learn and prepare for an exciting profession.